 The coffin was finally brought ashore at Honnørbryggen and was from there taken to the nearby Akershus Castle chapel where it was to be held until the funeral – which took place on Thursday 8 December 1938 in Our Savior’s church (Vår Frelsers kirke) – today called Oslo Cathedral.

-The Queen’s coffin was temporarily placed in one of the great halls at Akershus Castle
+Queen Maud’s coffin was temporarily placed in one of the great halls at Akershus Castle

-After the funeral, the royal coffin was brought back to Akerhus Castle and to The Margrethe Hall – in the north wing of the castle – pending the completion of a royal tomb.
+After the funeral, the royal coffin was brought back to Akershus Castle and to The Margrethe Hall – in the north wing of the castle – pending the completion of a royal tomb.
 Opinions on where such a burial chamber was to be located were strong and the Nidaros Cathedral in Trondheim was a location favoured by many.

-After much discussion it was decided that the modern times kings and queens of Norway was to be laid to rest in the country’s capital – in a mausoleum built in the midst of the solid Akershus Castle.
+After much discussion, it was decided that the modern times’ kings and queens of Norway was to be laid to rest in the country’s capital – in a mausoleum built in the midst of the solid Akershus Castle.
 This would give His Majesty The King a chance to visit his wife’s grave – without having to travel half-way through the long-stretched Norwegian territory.